surifirstpin/biplus_documentation/docs/Projects.md

 **2. Auto Build Joins**  automatically adapt or take over the join connection which have been enabled in database .

-**3.Save project** Click on save button to save the project created.
+**3. Save project** Click on save button to save the project created.

-**4.Click on Edit** Button to add any additional information to created project then update button to save changes.
 ## Edit a Project

-      welcome to Biplus
+**4. Click on Edit** Button to add any additional information to created project then update button to save changes.

 ## Delete a Project